jmaerte/simplicial-homology/README.md

 | ------------- | ------------- |
 | **C** *path*:**string**\* | C: Complex.
 This command determines the file, where to take the complex data from.<br> NOTE: If your path contains spaces, please set double quotation marks ". |
 ### Flags
-## Wishlist <a name="wl"></a>
-Set home file: The home file will be a file in which the program logs the already calculated homologies.